ArkScript-lang/modules/README.md

 ### Data related

 * `json` to manipulate and create JSON objects
-* `msgpack` to manipulate and create MsgPack objects
 * `database` to manipulate sqlite database

 ### Network related